New green saplings showing early growth, representing the foundational stages growth found in therapy

 The Relationship We Build (30%)

 A strong therapeutic alliance—rooted in trust, empathy, and mutual understanding—is at the heart of effective therapy.
-The very reason why I invest so much into it.
+This is the very reason why I invest so much into it.

 Your Hope and Belief in the Process (15%)